-Sonora Pass is a high mountain pass at an elevation of 2.933m (9,624ft) above the sea level, located in Sierra Nevada, in Mono County, California, United States.
-It's one of the highest mountain roads of California.
+Sonora Pass is a high mountain pass at an elevation of 2.939m (9,642ft) above the sea level, located on the border of Mono, Tuolumne and Alpine counties, in the east central portion of the U.S. state of California.
+It's one of the highest roads of California.

 Is Sonora Pass dangerous?

-The road includes some steep sections and is pretty narrow.
-The highway over the pass is extremely steep (exceeding 8% for most of the traverse, and up to 26% grades in some locations), narrow and winding between Kennedy Meadows on the west side and Leavitt Meadows on the east.
+The pass is narrow and steep in spots.
+The highway over the pass is extremely steep: it features an 8% of average gradient hitting a 26% of maximum gradient through some of the ramps, between Kennedy Meadows on the west side and Leavitt Meadows on the east.
+The winding road turns so sharply in places that you’ll see cars almost stop going around corners.
 The route is not recommended for vehicles or vehicle combinations that are unusually wide, heavy or long.

-When the snow falls - which it does in the winter – things get tough and slippery.
-Open to vehicles in summer only.
+Set high in the Sierra Nevada mountain range, the pass is open to vehicles in summer only.
 The pass usually remains open until the first heavy snowfall of the winter arrives.
 Often that occurs sometime in early November, but snow can temporarily close the pass at any time.
 Traditionally the pass re-opens in mid-May, but once again, even after it opens, late season storms can cause it to close again.

 The road offers some of the most spectacular views in the region.
 It’s an unforgettable journey with breathtaking scenery and light traffic.
 It’s a true mountain road, very beautiful running through alpine meadows.